If you wish to play the piano like Ryan Gosling from La La Land, you’re in luck!

-There is no Oscar category for Extra Skill Achievements of actors yet.
-Otherwise, Ryan Gosling would most definitely also had won an award.
-Following La La Land’s motto ‘Here’s To The Fools Who Dream’ Mr. Gosling achieved incredible piano skills for his role in La La Land in an extraordinary short term.
+There is no Oscar category for Extra Skill Achievements of actors as of yet.
+Otherwise, we are sure that Hollywood sweetheart Ryan Gosling would have most definitely also received an Oscar.
+Following La La Land’s motto ‘Here’s To The Fools Who Dream’, Mr. Gosling attained incredible piano skills for his role in the film in an incredibly short period of time.

 1) 15 minutes a day

 It is difficult to discipline yourself into practicing the piano, especially if you are just starting out.
 However, it is important that you schedule some practice time into your busy daily routine.

 You can start with as little as 15 minutes on every second day.
 That will inevitably turn into longer periods of time, as you begin to get in the flow of playing and start to have fun.
 By allocating small chucks of time to practicing, you will associate piano learning with fun, as opposed to a chore.

 You do not need to explicitly set a fixed time everyday for a tutor to come and teach you.
 With Skoove on your phone or PC, you always have a personal piano coach by your side whenever you need it.
 Simply fire up Skoove on your device whenever you find a few spare minutes and get straight to practicing the keys.